 Mormon President Brigham Young and other leaders' utterances about the black race are

 wrong and unbiblical.
-Next time you hear or think about Mormonism's 'Plan of Salvation', remember that such a 'plan' leads directly to this path of Dissimilar Circumstances the Mormon Church taught humanity is on.
+Next time you hear or think about Mormonism's 'Plan of Salvation', remember that such a 'plan' leads directly to this path of Dissimilar Circumstances the LDS church taught humanity is on.

 Mormonism teach what the Bible teaches about humanity?
 Go to: